hyperledger-archives/sawtooth-core/docs/source/_templates/txn_submit_tutorial.rst

 ================================

 In order to sign your Transactions, you will need a 256-bit private key.
-Sawtooth uses the secp256k1 ECSDA standard for signing, which means that almost any set of 32 bytes is a valid key.
+Sawtooth uses the secp256k1 ECDSA standard for signing, which means that almost any set of 32 bytes is a valid key.
 A common way to generate one, is just to generate a random set of bytes, and then use a secp256k1 library to ensure they are valid.